DolbyIO/rts-uikit-ios/README.md

 # About Dolby.io

 Using decades of Dolby's research in sight and sound technology, Dolby.io provides APIs to integrate real-time streaming, voice & video communications, and file-based media processing into your applications.
-[Sign up for a free account](https://dashboard.dolby.io/signup/) to get started building the next generation of immersive, interactive, and social apps.
+[Sign up for a free account](https://dashboard.dolby.io/signup/) to start building the next generation of immersive, interactive, and social apps.

 &copy; Dolby, 2023